elastic/logstash-forwarder/README.md

 ### Easy deployment

-* All dependencies are built at compile-time (OpenSSL, jemalloc, etc) because many os distributions lack these dependencies.
 * The `make deb` or `make rpm` commands will package everything into a single DEB or RPM.
-* The `bin/lumberjack.sh` script makes sure the dependencies are found when run in production.

-### Future functional features

-* Re-evaluate globs periodically to look for new log files.
-* Track position of in the log.

 ### Future protocol discussion